Back to LLD Concepts

 Duck Typing (Python & JavaScript)

 Python and JavaScript use structural polymorphism — if an object has the right method, it works, regardless of its class hierarchy.
-This is called duck typing: "if it walks like a duck and quacks like a duck, it's a duck."

 # Any object with a describe() method works — no base class needed